jmacego/jmacego.github.io/_posts/2018-07-08-github---forking-a-repository-youve-already-cloned.md

 #optional git stash # store anything you've been working on that's unrelated, redo the work, then git stash apply to get back to where you were.

+git pull # Make sure you are up to date.

 git checkout -b <new branch name>

 git add <changed files you want to pull request for)